Fade2D Documentation pages v2.16.8

 )

-The saveZones() command saves the triangles of the zones in vSaveZones to stream.
-Thereby it keeps the order of the zones and it retains any constraint edges and custom indices in the domain.
+The saveZones() method saves the triangles of the zones in vSaveZones to a binary file.
+It retains the order of the zones, and maintains the constraint edges and custom vertex indices within the domain.

 Note

-A Delaunay triangulation is convex without holes and this may not hold for the zones to be saved.
-Thus extra triangles may be saved to fill concavities.
-These extra-triangles will belong to the Fade_2D instance but not to any Zone2 when reloaded later.
+A Delaunay triangulation is convex without holes, but this may not be the case for the zones being saved.
+As a result, additional triangles may be added to fill concavities.
+These extra triangles will belong to the Fade_2D instance, when reloaded, but will not be associated with any reloaded Zone2.

 Parameters